NACoDigTeam/naco-tables/naco-playbook.md

 **Website:** [Visit Page](https://www.naco.org/committee/transportation-policy-steering-committee)

 **Description:**
 Counties own and maintain 45% of America’s road miles, operate 34% of public airports, and own 38% of bridges.
 The Transportation Policy Steering Committee shapes national transportation policy and advocates for robust infrastructure investments, smarter transportation systems, and local control.
-This includes federal funding, electric vehicles, regulation, and the intersection of transportation with economic development and public safety.
+This includes federal funding, electric vehicles, regulation and the intersection of transportation with economic development and public safety.

 ---